-- The BC early childhood tax benefit is available to families with children under age 6.
+- The BC child opportunity benefit provides a tax-free monthly payment to families with children under the age of 18.

 - The Canada child benefit is available to eligible families with children under age 18.
 Call the Canada Revenue Agency to apply: 1-800-387-1193.
 If you’re already getting welfare but not these benefits, ask the ministry for a top-up (extra money) while you wait for these federal benefits to start.
 If you get a lump-sum payment of the federal benefits, the provincial benefit amount will be taken off your welfare payment for that month.

 To get help and more information about your options, call VictimLink BC at 1-800-563-0808.
 VictimLink is available 24 hours a day, 7 days a week.